Crisis of the Third Century: Economic impact

-Breakdown of internal trade network
+Breakdown of the internal trade network

 One of the most profound and lasting effects of the Crisis of the Third Century was the disruption of Rome's extensive internal trade network.
 Ever since the Pax Romana, starting with Augustus, the empire's economy had depended in large part on trade between Mediterranean ports and across the extensive road systems to the Empire's interior.
 Merchants could travel from one end of the empire to the other in relative safety within a few weeks, moving agricultural goods produced in the provinces to the cities, and manufactured goods produced by the great cities of the East to the more rural provinces.

 Large estates produced cash crops for export and used the resulting revenues to import food and urban manufactured goods.
 This resulted in a great deal of economic interdependence among the empire's inhabitants.
 The historian Henry St. Lawrence Beaufort Moss describes the situation as it stood before the crisis:

 With the onset of the Crisis of the Third Century, however, this vast internal trade network broke down.
 The widespread civil unrest made it no longer safe for merchants to travel as they once had, and the financial crisis that struck made exchange very difficult with the debased currency.
 This produced profound changes that, in many ways, foreshadowed the very decentralized economic character of the coming Middle Ages.
 Large landowners, no longer able to successfully export their crops over long distances, began producing food for subsistence and local barter.
 Rather than import manufactured goods from the empire's great urban areas, they began to manufacture many goods locally, often on their own estates, thus beginning the self-sufficient "house economy" that would become commonplace in later centuries, reaching its final form in the manorialism of the Middle Ages.
 The common, free people of the Roman cities, meanwhile, began to move out into the countryside in search of food and better protection.